Friday, December 12, 2025

 The Sefer Yetzirah teaches that God “sealed” each of these directions with letters of the Divine Name (1:13), marking them as sacred boundaries against chaos and through which divine energy may flow into creation.
 In this vision, every direction is a gate through which holiness enters and sustains the world.
 By sealing the six depths, God marked the boundaries of creation and sanctified it.

-This set of elemental directions also reflects a dynamic central to Kabbalah: the interplay of masculine and feminine energies.
-Fire and water, north and south, are paired as Father and Mother.
+This set of elemental directions also reflects a polarity central to Kabbalah: the interplay of masculine and feminine energies.
+Fire and water, north and south, are paired opposite each other as Father and Mother.
 Earth and air, west and east, are paired as Daughter and Son.
 Masculine and Feminine are generative forces whose tension sustains the world.

 The Eilat Tarot invites not only the interpretation of symbols, but movement through them, to physically turn and face each direction, to meet the elements in the Land itself, and to feel how spirit, body, time, and space bind themselves into sacred coherence.